perturbo-code/perturbopy/docs/source/postproc/tutorials/phdisp.rst

 Phdisp tutorial
 ===============

-In this section, we describe how to use Perturbopy to process a Perturbo ``phdisp`` calculation.
+In this section, we describe how to use Perturbopy to process a Perturbo ``'phdisp'`` calculation.

-The ``phdisp`` calculation mode interpolates the phonon dispersion by Fourier transforming real-space interatomic force constants.
-We first run the Perturbo calculation following the instructions on the Perturbo website and obtain the YAML file, *si_phdisp.yml*.
+The ``'phdisp'`` calculation mode interpolates the phonon dispersion by Fourier transforming real-space interatomic force constants.
+We first run the Perturbo calculation following the instructions on the Perturbo website and obtain the YAML file, *'si_phdisp.yml'*.
 For more information, please refer to the `Perturbo website <https://perturbo-code.github.io/mydoc_interpolation#phonon-dispersioncalc_mode--phdisp>`_.

 Next, we create the :py:class:`.Phdisp` object using the YAML file as an input.
 This object contains all of the information from the YAML file.